kristopherjohnson/wiringPi_gforth/README.md

 blink
 ```

-The first time you use `wiringPi.fs`, Gforth will build a library in the `~/.gforth/libcc-named/.libs/` directory.
+The first time you use `wiringPi.fs`, Gforth will build a library in your `~/.gforth/libcc-named/.libs/` directory.
 Subsequently, Gforth will reuse that cached library.
 Note that Gforth will continue to use that cached library even if you make your own changes to `wiringPi.fs`, so if you do make changes, you need to delete the libraries in that directory or change the name for the `c-library` declaration in `wiringPi.fs`.